ron2015schmitt/PCBLayoutReviewForOrCADCadence/README.md

 ### OrCAD [TODO]

-1. Copy `PCBReview.il` to your `C:\Cadence\setup\skill` folder.
+1. Copy `PCBReview.il` to your `path\OrCAD\PCBENV\` folder.
 This is the Skill script.
-2. Merge `allegro.ilinit` with the file of the same name in your `C:\Cadence\VERSION\pcbenv` folder, or copy if none exists.
+2. Merge `allegro.ilinit` with the file of the same name in your `path\OrCAD\PCBENV\` folder, or copy if none exists.
 This file loads all the scripts in the `C:\Cadence\setup\skill` folder during initialization of the OrCAD Layout application.  (`allegro.ilinit` is the initialization file for OrCAD Layout.)

 ### Allegro